8 Healthy Alternatives to Plain White Rice

 While plain white rice isn't particularly unhealthy, it doesn't offer many nutritional benefits!
 Why not shake up your diet with these tasty and healthful alternatives.

 Despite its cereal-like texture, quinoa is actually a type of seed.
 This is one of the best alternatives to white rice as it’s packed with protein, fiber, and iron.
-To cook, rinse the quinoa ahead of time and then boil in a pan for around 15 minutes or until you see a light, fluffy texture (here are our tips for getting it extra fluffy).
+To cook, rinse the quinoa ahead of time and then boil in a pan for around 15 minutes or until you see a light, fluffy texture.

 Sub it for white rice or try these quinoa recipes.